NCATS-Tangerine/semmed-biolink/README.md

 # semmed-biolink

-Loading of the Semantic Medline Database ("semmeddb") into a Neo4j database and normalization to the BioLink model.
+This project provides a systematic protocol of (shell and Python) scripts to load the the [Semantic Medline Database ("semmeddb")](https://skr3.nlm.nih.gov/SemMedDB/) into a [Biolink Model](https://github.com/biolink/biolink-model) compliant Neo4j database.

+## Processing Options

-These operations are best done on a *nix system (Linux, OSX) given the dependency of various steps on *nix shell and OS operations.
+These operations are best attempted on a *nix system (Linux, OSX) given the dependency of various steps on *nix specific (bash) and OS operations.

-### Steps
+Note that the original "classical" project formula involved the downloading of the SemMedDb source dataset and associated metadata, then the post-processing of the data using Jupyter Notebooks.

+A "new" procedure relying more heavily on the [NCATS KGX project software]() is under development and will likely become the standard procedure in the (near) future.

+## The Common (Meta-)Data Downloading Step

+For both protocols, the following data and meta-data downloading steps are required before either post-processing operations are attempted.

 - Run the shell `source` command on the `setup_environment.sh` script, to set up environment variables for the work.
-See the script for what variables are set (and may be overridden).
+See this script for what variables are set (and may be overridden).
-- After setting the environment variables, run `download_convert.sh` to download SemMedDB with related files and convert the mysql dump to csv
+- After setting the environment variables, run `download_convert.sh` to download SemMedDB with related files and convert the mysql dump to CSV

+## New KGX Data Processing Procedure

+T.B.A.

+## "Classical" Data Processing Procedure

-- Run the Jupiter Notebooks (ipynb's) in order
+Run the following Jupiter Notebooks (ipynb's) in order

 01-initial_data_clean.ipynb
 - Expand predicates with OR operations into individual predicates